jonifreeman/ajatusasana.fi/en/products.markdown

 Concrete conceptual tools are offered for examining personal patterns of motivation, and their relation to surrounding social settings.
 These tools can provide new insights for understanding and changing yourself and relating to your significant others.
-The price and product tailored depending on the audience.
+The price and product tailored according to the audience.

 * __Workshop-series Two Asanas.__ A springboard for independent
 yoga.
 Each two-hour workshop concentrates on understanding and